-Andrzej Jakimowski – together with his regular cinematographer Adam Bajerski – is currently working on his latest film, “Pewnego razu w listopadzie”.
+Andrzej Jakimowski – together with his regular cinematographer Adam Bajerski – is currently working on his latest film, “Once upon a Time i November”.
 It tells the story of a Warsaw mother (Agata Kulesza, whom audiences might recognize from “Ida”) and her son (Grzegorz Pałkowski) who are evicted from their apartment.
 Everything takes place in November 2013, when the city was rocked by huge demonstrations – including one by young nationalists.
 A part of it was shot on November 11, the Polish Independence Day, and the film will also feature archival material.
-It is set to premiere in 2017.

 2017 Pewnego razu w listopadzie… (feature film, in production)